-How to Use Your Flexible Spending Account
+How a Flexible Spending Account (FSA) Works

 There are two main ways to access the money stored in your Flexible Spending Account and are determined by your employer's plan.
-The first is through a debit card issued to you as an employee to use for your medical expenses.
+The first is a debit card issued to you as an employee for your medical expenses.
 You pay upfront using the card which withdraws the money directly from your account.

 Otherwise, to use the money from your Flexible Spending Account for eligible expenses, there are certain steps you need to take to access the money.
 You will have to submit receipts and documentation for reimbursement.
 Be sure to check with your employer, but this is the general guide to using your FSA: